Egypt apologies for constitution banner blunder

 In English, the banner read "All Egyptians Constitution".

-In a statement received on Tuesday, the State Information Service (SIS) apologised for the misspelling but did not mention the controversy over the nationalities of the people portrayed in the banner.
+In a statement received on Tuesday, the State Information Service (SIS) apologized for the misspelling but did not mention the controversy over the nationalities of the people portrayed in the banner.

-"The SIS formally apologises for the error found in the banner...
-(It) was delivered hours before the conference began as a donation by a non-governmental organisation promoting the constitutional draft," the SIS said.
+"The SIS formally apologizes for the error found in the banner...
+(It) was delivered hours before the conference began as a donation by a non-governmental organization promoting the constitutional draft," the SIS said.

-An anchor at a morning programme on Mega FM, a privately-owned Egyptian radio station, criticised the banner on Tuesday for not accurately representing the Egyptian people.
+An anchor at a morning program on Mega FM, a privately-owned Egyptian radio station, criticized the banner on Tuesday for not accurately representing the Egyptian people.

 "Also 80 percent of Egyptian women wear a headscarf and most men have beards and moustaches, so it would have been nice to have people who look like that to make sense," Alish said.
 "It was a mistake and it needs to be investigated."